 University buildings are equipped with alarm systems.
 Lighted parking lots are provided for students should they enter/exit the building during the evening hours.
-Should a student note any unusual situations related to safety/security, they are encouraged to call security services at 225-765-8825 and notify University administration.
+Should a student note any unusual situations related to safety/security, they are encouraged to call OLOL security services at 225-5765-8825 or our Extra Duty Police Officers at (225) 202-7890 and notify University administration by calling (225) 526-1700.
 The ultimate responsibility for personal safety rests with each student.
 Each student should be aware of potential risks to safety.
 The student is encouraged to: